Last updated: 2016-04-14

-Remuneration to the Members of the Board is determined at the Annual General Meeting.
+Remuneration to the Members of the Board and the guidelines for remuneration to senior executives are determined at the Annual General Meeting.
 Remuneration paid to the President of the Group is determined by the Remuneration Committee.
 Remuneration for executives directly subordinate to the CEO is determined by the CEO after consultation with the Remuneration Committee.
-The Group applies the principle that a manager’s superior must approve any decisions regarding remuneration.
+The Group applies the principle that a manager’s immediate manager must approve any decisions regarding remuneration.

-- Remuneration is to be market-based and competitive in order to be able to attract and retain competent senior executives.
-Remuneration is to be comprised of a fixed salary and, where applicable, variable remuneration, pension and other benefits, such as, in certain cases, a company car.
+- Remuneration is to be market-based and competitive, in order to be able to attract and retain skilled senior executives.
+Remuneration is to comprise a fixed salary and, when necessary, variable remuneration, pensions and other benefits such as, in some cases, a company car

-The Board may take decisions diverging from these guidelines if special circumstances prevail
+The Board may make decisions diverging from these guidelines for individual instances, under special circumstances.